dolutattoo/Theme-linden_inventory/README.md

   - <a href='https://github.com/thelindat/linden_inventory'>linden_inventory</a>

  ## Features
+  - Edited various element style,
-  - ItemBox is brighter when you hover it
+  - added bright effect when you hover an item,
-  - When you hover the amount section, you can scroll by 10 unit by hodling `Control` key
+  - When you hover the amount section, you can scroll by 10 unit by holding `Control` key.

  ## How to install
   Drag & drop the html folder into linden_inventory resource (do not replace, you'll get missing files)